 I’ve always loved the holidays.
 I always loved the anticipation of waiting for my family members to fly in from their exotic, far-away homes so that we could all spend time together.
 Now, while my family is a little untraditional, given that my parents are divorced, there are a few family traditions that have only made the love of my holidays grow, especially now that I’m not living at home.
 So, since it’s the spirit of the holidays, I wanted to list a few family traditions with you that always help me enjoy the short time we have together more than any time of year.

-- Ice Skating: By far one of the most fun activities I’ve participated in with my family is ice skating.
+By far one of the most fun activities I’ve participated in with my family is ice skating.
 Now, I’m from El Paso where the closest thing to snow and ice is what’s sitting in my freezer.
 However, the local hockey rink in my town opens up to the public when the holidays roll around and my ten cousins, my brother, a few of my aunts and I love heading over to make the most of the ice rink.
-It’s always a fun time that really symbolizes the holidays for me, especially when we all go home and drink hot chocolate afterwards.
+It’s even inspired me to check out this list of hockey skates so that I can get my own pair.
+It’s always a fun time that really symbolizes the holidays for me, especially when we all go home and drink hot chocolate afterward.
 Don’t have a hockey rink in your town?
 That’s OK!
 Try bowling, laser tag, or some other activity that gets you and your family out of the house.
 Just because you’re home for the holidays doesn’t mean you have to stay at home.
 Enjoy a little outing with your family to really get into the holiday spirit.

 In the end, the holidays, for me, are about spending time with my family, which has become even more important since moving away.
 I don’t get to see my family as much as I used to and the distance has made me realize just how much I miss them and appreciate them, for all their imperfections and talents.
 For me, that’s what the holidays are all about, spending time with the people who love you most in the world and really letting yourself wind-down so that you can prepare for the new year to come.
 This holiday season, start some new traditions of your own with your family, and for yourself.
 Try doing some fun DIYs, cooking, playing a board game, or even just sit down and watch a Christmas movie together.
 The memory of a holiday spent this way will stick with you forever, no matter how close or far you are from them.